kunaaldesai/nfl/README.md

-# NFL Quarterback Analytics Toolkit
+# NFL Analytics Toolkit

 ## Overview
-This repository centralizes my tooling for analyzing NFL quarterback performance.
+This repository centralizes my tooling for analyzing NFL player performance.
 The `src` pipeline automates downloading play-by-play data, normalizing player names, and computing season and week level efficiency metrics using the [`nflverse`](https://nflverse.nflverse.com) family of packages.
 The `DataViz`